 The neurotoxin is foreign to the body.
 The blockade it creates lasts only until the body breaks it down and flushes it out.
 Normally, digestive proteins in the nerve endings are responsible for its degradation.
 The process takes a few months, so in most patients, the treated facial muscles recover in 3-4 months.

 However, a large molecule like botulinum toxin can sensitize the immune system.
-So some people develop antibodies to it, reducing its efficacy or the duration of its effects.
+So, some people develop antibodies to it, reducing its efficacy or the duration of its effects.
 What makes individuals prone to Botox antibody formation remains unclear.
-But some studies suggest that higher doses or frequent use of the drug may trigger its occurrence.
+However, some studies suggest that higher doses or frequent use of the drug may trigger its occurrence.